 By knowing the roots of my irrational fears, I have more tools in my kit to help myself deal with social phobia.
 For example, every time I get anxious having an argument with someone, I can remind myself, that I am safe, and the small or even big disagreement won't hurt me.
 It's just a simple example, but hopefully you get the point.

-The basic idea in cognitive therapy (according to data, effective for 60-80% of people with anxiety disorders who complete treatment) is that the way we think influences the way we feel, and therefore changing how we think can change how we feel.
-To change our way of thinking additional knowledge can be beneficial.
+The basic idea in cognitive therapy (according to data, effective for 60-80% of people with anxiety disorders who complete treatment) is that the way we think influences the way we feel, and therefore changing how we think can change how we feel1.
+To change our way of thinking additional knowledge is needed.

 Practicing rational thinking is extremely helpful to me personally.
 I feel more confident and secure when I know what exactly I am feeling now and why.
 I have recently started The Anxiety & Worry Workbook, and I am very positive that it will help me in my recovery journey.

-With this post I wanted to start writing on a subject of social anxiety not only to raise awareness but also to help myself and hopefully someone else who is reading my blog to feel better.
+With this post I wanted to start writing about social anxiety not only to raise awareness but also to help myself and hopefully someone else who is reading my blog to feel better.

 Please let me know if you enjoyed this blogpost by leaving a comment.
 Share your personal experience with social phobia and what helps you deal with it.
 Until next time on Pillows&Trees.